ajey091/ajey091.github.io/_posts/2024-06-20-my_experiences_working_with_pricing_in_programmatic_advertising.md

 A crucial aspect of our pricing strategy is understanding and predicting the bidding behaviors of different DSPs.
 This involves:

-1. Bid Pattern Analysis: We analyze historical bid data to identify patterns specific to each DSP.
+1. Bidding Behavior Analysis: We analyze historical bid data to identify patterns specific to each DSP.
 2. Segmentation: We segment inventory based on various attributes (e.g., ad size, placement, user demographics) and analyze how different DSPs value each segment.
 3. Time-based Analysis: We look at how bidding behaviors change over time, including daily and seasonal variations.
 4. Competitive Analysis: We study how DSPs react to competitors' bids and our price floors.